-4 Cartel formation and antitrust policy in an n-firm oligopolistic market
+4 Cartel formation and antitrust policy in an N-firm oligopolistic market

 The model presented in the previous section rests on specific assumptions on the number of firms (five), the rule of cartel formation (equilibrium binding agreements) and the structure of the market (linear Cournot competition).
 Therefore, a critical question is whether the anti-competitive and welfare-decreasing effects of the antitrust policy are robust to changes in these features of the model.
-In this section, we generalize the result reported in Proposition 2 and show that the same underlying economic mechanism works in an oligopolistic market with n symmetric firms, regardless of the rule of cartel formation.
+In this section, we generalise the result reported in Proposition 2 and show that the same underlying economic mechanism works in an oligopolistic market with N symmetric firms, regardless of the rule of cartel formation, the structure of the market, and the strategy variable (prices or output).

-The intuition is quite simple: if partial cartels form, it means that at least one firm has found it profitable not to subscribe to the monopolistic cartel agreement.
-Since profits in the industry are GCS and cartel formation generates positive externalities, in each possible coalition structure the per-member payoff in at least one of the partial cartels in which firms are partitioned must be lower than in the grand coalition.
-Consequently, the level of expected antitrust fine that makes intermediate coalitions unstable is lower than the level which would be required to dissolve the grand coalition.
+The intuition is quite simple: if in the absence of antitrust fines partial cartels form, it means that at least one firm has found it profitable not to subscribe to the monopolistic cartel agreement.
+Since profits in the industry are grand-coalition superadditive and the partition function exhibits coalition symmetry, in any possible coalition structure the per-member payoff in at least one of the partial cartels in which firms are partitioned has to be lower than in the grand coalition.
+Consequently, the level of the expected antitrust fine that makes intermediate coalitions unstable is lower than the level which would dissolve the grand coalition.
 Furthermore, as the break-up of a partial coalition makes competition harsher, the initial deviators might reconsider the grand coalition and propose the monopolistic agreement to the residual players.

-Our demonstration strategy is to prove that a value of F exists for which all possible coalition structures are dissolved, except for the grand coalition.
-In other words, what we provide is a sufficiency result, where $grand\ coalition\ superadditivity$ and $positive\ externalities$ are shown to be sufficient conditions for the antitrust expected fine to adversely affect competition and social welfare.
+Our demonstration strategy is to prove that a value of F exists for which all possible coalition structures are dissolved, except the grand coalition.
+In other words, what we provide is a sufficiency result, where coalitional symmetry and grand coalition superadditivity are shown to be sufficient conditions for the antitrust expected fine to adversely affect competition and social welfare.

-Let $F_1$ denote the level of the expected antitrust fine above which firms in the grand coalition prefer to deviate to the singleton coalition structure where the first term is the per-member payoff in the grand coalition, while the second term is the payoff in the singleton coalition structure.
+Let $F_1$ denote the level of the expected antitrust fine above which firms in the grand coalition prefer to deviate to the singleton coalition structure where the first term is the per-member payoff in the grand coalition, while the second term is the per-firm payoff in the singleton coalition structure $\mathcal{P}^$ .

-$$F_1 = \frac{v(N)}{N} - \pi^ \tag{12}$$
+$$F_1 = \frac{v(N)}{N} - \pi^$$ (12)

-If any intermediate coalition structure can be broken up by an expected antitrust fine strictly lower than $F_1$ , then a positive F certainly exists by which the grand coalition becomes a stable equilibrium.
-In order to dissolve a coalition structure it is sufficient that for some partial cartels (coalitions of size $s \geq 2$ ) the individual payoff after the expected fine is lower that the singleton payoff.
-Let us define $\hat{S}$ as the coalition with the lowest per-member payoff,
+If any intermediate coalition structure can be broken up by an expected antitrust fine strictly lower than $F_1$ , then by continuity a positive interval of antitrust penalty values certainly exists by which the grand coalition becomes a stable equilibrium.
+In order to dissolve a coalition structure it is sufficient that for one partial cartel (one coalition of size $s \ge 2$ ) the individual payoff after the expected fine is lower than the payoff in the singleton structure.
+Let us define $\hat{S}$ as the coalition with the lowest per-member payoff in each coalition structure $\mathcal{P}$ .